 If you don't need to travel soon, a standard passport can be produced in Australia and couriered to the mission you're dealing with.

-- provide documents that prove your Australian citizenship and your identity
+- Documents that prove your Australian citizenship and your identity.

 What if I don't have the right ID with me?